samwli/ShapeGrasp/README.md

-# Symbolic Language Representation for Zero-Shot Manipulation
+# Zero-Shot Object Manipulation with LLMs through Geometric Decomposition

 This project involves symbolic geometric decomposition for LLM scene understanding, particularly in the domain of grasping.